Ad Blocker Detected

 Altitude sickness is very common but in some rare cases, it can lead to two serious medical conditions that can be fatal:

-• High altitude cerebral oedema (HACE) – It is a condition in which excessive fluid collects in the brain and causes it to swell.
+• High altitude cerebral edema (HACE) – It is a condition in which excessive fluid collects in the brain and causes it to swell.

-• High altitude pulmonary oedema (HAPE) – In this condition, fluid collects in the lungs.
+• High altitude pulmonary edema (HAPE) – In this condition, fluid collects in the lungs.

 Both these conditions can occur if you ascend above the height of 4,000m.